-If an online marketplace facilitates the sale of goods, the marketplace is responsible for the VAT.
+If an online marketplace facilitates the sale of goods, the marketplace is responsible for collecting and paying the VAT.
 For imports not exceeding €150, instead of import VAT, the marketplace will charge the buyer VAT at the point-of-sale and declare it instead of the seller.

 There is scope for the marketplace to opt-out of this scheme and the VAT obligations to be transferred to the carrier used by the seller.

 Suppose you are about to sell several goods to the same buyer that individually cost less than €150, but you ship them as a single consignment that amounts to more than €150.
 In that case, these goods are not covered by the IOSS and will be taxed at importation in the EU Member State of destination.

 Additionally, sellers holding stocks in other EU countries will not benefit from the IOSS.
 This is because they must remain VAT registered in each country where they are holding stocks to record any intra-community goods movements.
 That also includes selling using the Amazon FBA program.

 It's also worth noting that IOSS does not cover goods subject to excise duties such as alcohol and tobacco products.